Production

 • The sculpture gains character

-This phase often takes the longest and requires utmost concentration.
-Every move must be perfect, as mistakes are almost impossible to correct.
+This phase often takes the longest and requires the utmost concentration.
+Every move must be perfect, because mistakes are almost impossible to correct.

-Sanding is a meditative process.
+Sanding is a labor-intensive process.
 I start with coarse grit and work my way up to the finest sandpaper.
 With each grit, the wood becomes smoother, and the grain becomes more pronounced.

 • Smoothly polished: For elegant, modern sculptures